How MACI works

 How you rehab after the procedure is so important in your return to living life on your terms.

-Answer some quick questions to determine your level of pain and to help decide if MACI may be your next best step
+Answer some quick questions to help you and your doctor decide if MACI may be your next step.

 Talk with real patients about their experience with MACI